rohb22/odin-recipes/README.md

 - Use of ul and li tags
 - Use of relative links(used in accessing different pages) and absolute links(used in recipe images)
 - Use of git and github

+## Update
+The project need to be styled with css\
+Foundations CSS\
+Project: Style Odin Recipes\
+Date started: March 12 2022\
+Date finished: ?